romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is crucial to include in the action.yml file when defining a new GitHub Action?
+Q: What is crucial to include in the action.yml file when defining a new GitHub Action?
 <details><summary>Show the answer</summary><p>

 - **The name, description, inputs, outputs, and runs steps for the action**